benber86/curve-blog/content/posts/gho-users/index.md

 # User Wealth

-Using [DeBank data](https://cloud.debank.com/open-api), we collect the USD value and composition of the wallets of a large sample of AAVE v3 users and GHO minters:
+Using [DeBank data](https://cloud.debank.com/open-api), we collect the USD value and composition of the portfolios of a large sample of AAVE v3 users and GHO minters:

 <script src="../../js/gho-users/wallet-balance-distribution.js"></script>